 It was time for Christmas dinner!

-But first, can you believe that Zanna maintained looking so glamorous even while arranging three different potato salads and frying almost 5 pounds of fish?
+But first, can you believe that Zanna looked glamorous even while arranging three different potato salads and frying almost 5 pounds of fish?

-We were all so excited about it being dinner time, we literally forgot to take any photographs of the food.
+We were all so excited about it being dinner time we forgot to photograph the food.
 We did manage to crop the one below out of another photo!

 And a pretty photograph of Zynnia filling her plate.